pecheylauren02/my-safari/README.md

 The Sable Safari website is a site for tourists and local travellers looking to visit Zimbabwe and book an exciting safari getaway.
 Sable Safari offers accommodation and activities to meet the needs of all types of traveller: from adrenaline-junkies to wildlife enthusiasts, and even people who simply want to relax and enjoy the african sunset.

-Users will be able to find general information about the Safari Lodge, as well as the various activities they can indulge in upon arrival.
+Users will be able to find general information about the Safari getaway, as well as the various activities they can indulge in upon arrival.
 They can also look at the types of rooms they'd like to stay in, and make enquiries through the enquiry form page.

+### Target Audience

+Sable Safari is designed for users who are interested in booking a safari holiday in Zimbabwe, and offers easy-to-navigate pages to allow travellers to get a feel of what is offered.

 ## Features